 Resting the eyes is vital for night vision to work

-Night vision is said to be dependent on blood sugar levels and eating sugar during your nighttime exploring will help you see better in the dark.
-Stories about the soviet Special Forces in WWII tell about how the soldiers were encouraged to eat a sugar cube then shine a red-filtered light in their eyes for 10 seconds in order to improve their night vision.
+Night vision is said to be dependent on blood sugar levels.
+Eating sugar during your nighttime exploring will help you see better in the dark.
+Stories about the Soviet Special Forces in WWII tell about how the soldiers were encouraged to eat a sugar cube then shine a red-filtered light in their eyes for 10 seconds to improve their night vision.

 Bullet Proof Home (Learn how to Safeguard your Home)